 Evaluating a book gives students a way to give credit where credit is due without having to say, “I liked it” if they really didn’t.

-If you would like to download the rest of the text of my Teaching Literature workshop, click here.
-The .pdf file of the full text is available for $1.99.
+If you would like to download the rest of the text of my Teaching Literature workshop,

 Here are thoughts from 7Sister Kym about what to do when homeschoolers don’t like to read:

 7Sisters email subscribers receive periodic practical encouragement, special offers and NO SPAM EVER.

 Click the image above to periodically receive real homeschool value in your inbox.